WHO AM I?

 Though I’ve always nurtured a love for writing and graphics, I never chose to pursue either as a career.
 That began to change when I still found myself spending late nights working on “design favors” nine years into a career in architecture.
 While I find my work satisfying and continue to learn every day, there’s always been an aspect of autonomy that was missing for me.
 I found that outlet through my independent design projects and decided to support my interests with a formal education.

-Now, in addition to designing logos, websites, and print media, I’m excited to offer an expanded skill set including audience research, information architecture, and social media strategy.
-My non-linear career has taught me that there is always a way to achieve a goal, even if it isn’t obvious.
+I’m excited to pursue a new career supported by my expanded skill set including audience research, information architecture, and social media strategy.
+My non-linear path has taught me that there is always a way to achieve a goal, even if it isn’t obvious.